MassHealth / Medicaid and

 Having certain health care needs may establish medical eligibility for nursing-facility care, as well as other programs including the Frail Elder Waiver under Home and Community Based Waiver Services, and Program of All-inclusive Care for the Elderly (PACE) .

-Certain health care needs may grant medical eligibility for nursing-facility care and services.
-To qualify, the applicant must require one skilled service daily or have a medical or mental condition that requires a combination of at least three services, including assistance with activities of daily living or nursing services.
+To qualify, the applicant must require one skilled service daily, or have a medical or mental condition that requires a combination of at least three services, including assistance with activities of daily living or nursing services.
 At least one of the three required services must be a nursing service.

 Skilled services are health care services performed by or under the supervision of a registered nurse or therapist.
 This may include the administration or application of an IV, feeding tube, oxygen, sterile dressings, catheters, or physical, speech, or occupational therapy.
-It also covers any professional evaluations or observations that may be necessary under the patient’s care or treatment plan or in an institutional setting.
+Skilled services also cover any professional evaluations or observations that may be necessary under the patient’s care or treatment plan or in an institutional setting.

 Nursing services are performed at least three times per week and can incorporate any of the above-mentioned skilled services, as well as any assistance associated with positioning while in bed or a chair as part of a treatment plan, measurement of intake or output based on medical necessity, administration of medications, and intervention for certain types of behavior that are considered medically to be disruptive, abusive, or hazardous to one’s one health or to the safety of others.